 Marginal note:Notice of decision

-Marginal note:Sale of a seized thing
+Marginal note:Sale or destruction of seized thing

-Marginal note:Sale suspended
+Marginal note:Sale or destruction suspended

-(2) A thing seized shall not be sold
+(2) A thing seized shall not be sold or destroyed

-Marginal note:Disposition of documents
+Marginal note:Return or disposal of documents

 Marginal note:Prescribed persons